This page contains document links to Construction Criteria Base

 Federal Agencies

 The major resource for guidance on accessible design is the U.S. Access Board (Access Board).
 The Access Board is an independent federal agency devoted to accessibility for people with disabilities.
-Key responsibilities of the Board include developing and maintaining accessibility requirements for the built environment, transit vehicles, telecommunications equipment, and electronic and information technology; providing technical assistance and training on these guidelines; and enforcing accessibility standards for federally funded facilities.
-For additional resources, see the Access Board's Links Page.
+Key responsibilities of the Board include developing and maintaining accessibility requirements for the built environment, transit vehicles, telecommunications equipment, electronic and information technology, and medical diagnostic equipment providing technical assistance and training on these guidelines; and enforcing accessibility standards for federally funded facilities.
+For additional resources, see the Access Board's Listing of Other Resources.
+Animations of many accessibility solutions can be found on the Animations page.

 Publications